seb-eis/Mocassin/docs/userguide-md/building-mocassin.md

 - Model builder API (.NET Standard 2.0)
 - Model building GUI (.NET Framework 4.8)
 - Monte Carlo solver (C11)

+**Note:** The Github repository is marked as consisting mainly of C code.
+This results from the [SQLite amalgamation](https://www.sqlite.org/download.html) beeing included in the repository, which is a 7 MB plain C source code file.
+The actual C simulator code is only a small fraction of the repository.

 ## Platform compatibility